SCCM AND PACKAGES, THE EASY WAY

 Most large organizations in the Netherlands have a Configuration Management Database (CMDB).
 A CMDB is a catalog that contains information about the components that make up your IT infrastructure.
 These components are called configurable items (CI).
 According to ITIL, a CI is a business asset that must be managed in order to provide IT services.
 A CMDB can help with, among other things, cost savings through more efficient use of hardware and software assets.
 Many organizations have the CMDB as a component in their service desk system or also referred to as ITSM solution.
 However, it also happens that the CMDB is a stand-alone system within the IT environment.
 Lees meer

 E-mail is indispensable in these modern times.
-Despite the many new forms of communication (think for example of WhatsApp, Twitter, online video meetings), it is still one of the most used forms of communication.
+Despite the many new forms of communication (think of WhatsApp, Twitter, online video meetings), it is still one of the most used forms of communication.
 Partly for this reason, SparkleFlow has developed a number of methods to automatically send e-mails.
 Lees meer

 EMAILS FOR COMMUNICATION BETWEEN EMPLOYEES

 Any desired workflow can be configured in SparkleFlow.
 Depending on conditions, automated actions can take place.
 One of the possibilities is to auto-send an e-mail to a contact person.
 Consider, for example, notifying a test coordinator when the package is ready to be tested.
 SparkleFlow knows the e-mail address of the test coordinator and will send an e-mail at the right time with a standard message supplemented with specific information.
 This is just an example.
 In principle, SparkleFlow can send an email to anyone inside or outside the organization at any point in the process.
 For example to the power-user, a test-user, a migration manager, or a supplier.
 The possibilities are endless.